Man V Horse Scotland 2017 on Sunday 2nd April

 The gate into the Glenfarigaig Wood from Dirichurachan meadow has been replaced with an "all singing/dancing" Centre Wire bridleway gate in a joint venture between Tilhill Economic and the Highland Council.
 We were the liaison for this project.
 There are new forest roads planned for this area too which will open up the woods for access once the harvesting has been completed.

-The group has been going for ten years now .
+The group has been going for fifteen years now .
 We are constituted to encourage and develop responsible off-road access for walkers and riders in the South Loch Ness Area, to promote the Scottish Outdoor Access Code and to liase with other access groups inthe surrounding areas.

 The group is affiliated to the British Horse Soctiey Bridleways Group